Samagana: Rishis

 A Rishi in Rig Veda is an author of a Rik, a hymn mantra, derived from oral tradition and direct insight, not from reasoning or intellect.
 The term Rishi is defined as "rishati jnānena samsāra-pāram” meaning one who goes beyond the mundane world by means of knowledge.
 Further, some scholars think the root 'drish' (sight) might have given rise to root 'rish' meaning 'to see'.

-Sri Aurobindo described Shruthi as "divine recordings of cosmic sounds of truth" heard by the Rishis.
-The Vedas are thus Shruthis, revealed scriptures.
+Sri Aurobindo described Shruti as "divine recordings of cosmic sounds of truth" heard by the Rishis.
+The Vedas are thus Shruti-s, revealed scriptures.

-The Rig Veda contains 10,552 hymns; grouped into 1,028 Sukthas each of roughly ten mantras, spread over ten Mandalas (Books).
+The Rig Veda contains 10,552 hymns; grouped into 1,028 Suktas each of roughly ten mantras, spread over ten Mandalas (Books).
 The Mandalas are of differing sizes.
 These mantra songs are authored by some 400 Rishis of whom about 30 were women.

 Certain texts called Anukramani (also called Anukramanika) serve as Index to the Rig Veda and provide information about each hymn of the Rig Veda.
-The most well-known of the Aukramani is Katyayana’s sarvanukramani and is dated around the 2nd century.
+The most well-known of the Aukramani is Katyayana's sarvanukramani and is dated around the 2nd century.